williby16/ScamDetect/README.md

 # ScamDetect: A Scam Detection Chatbot

-This Streamlit application helps you identify potential scam texts with the power of Large Language Models (LLMs).
+a Streamlit application powered by Large Language Model "LLAMA3", helps you identify potential scam texts.
+This scam detection chatbot analyzes user-provided text using a fine-tuned DistilBERT model, assigning a "scam" or "safe" label with likelihood.
+Leveraging Langchain and Ollama frameworks, it explains why a text might be risky, offering an interactive and user-friendly experience through Streamlit's user interface.

 ### Features: